NCCA/mayaport/README.md

 To send all the text so maya use CMD + Shift P and run sendMelToMaya or sendPythonToMaya depending upon the code you are writing.
 If you only wish to send a small segement of code just select the code required and use the same commands.

 ###Keyboard Shortcuts
-On Mac
-Use CMD+SHIFT+P to send python code to Maya.
-Use CMD+SHIFT+M to send mel code to Maya.

-Windows + Linux

 Use CTRL+SHIFT+P to send python code to Maya.
 Use CTRL+SHIFT+M to send mel code to Maya.